julianschill/klipper-led_effect/docs/LED_Effect.md

 ```

 We would like the ring to turn on a light shade of blue when the
-printer comes online and we want the brightness to _breathe_ in and out.
+printer comes online, and we want the brightness to _breathe_ in and out.

 ```
 [led_effect panel_idle]